ocadotechnology/quantumjs/docs/readme.md

 # docs

-The source for the Quantum JS docs site: <url-goes-here>
+The source for the QuantumJS docs site: <url-goes-here>

 # Building